Outside Denver County Court - Denver Domestic Violence Attorney

 Domestic Violence Charges in Denver Carry Life-Altering Consequences

-Domestic violence charges in Colorado are often misunderstood.
+Domestic violence charges in Denver are often misunderstood.
 They don’t refer to a specific standalone crime but rather serve as an enhancement to an underlying criminal charge—like assault, harassment, or property damage—when the victim is an intimate partner.
 This legal label brings with it mandatory arrest protocols, no-contact orders, and potentially devastating effects on your career, relationships, and freedom.

-If you’re facing domestic violence charges in Denver, you need a defense attorney with the experience and determination to protect your future.
 At The Lawrence Law Firm, we have successfully defended clients charged with DV in both Denver County Court and Denver Municipal Court.
 We know the system, and we know how to fight for you.

 What Court Handles Domestic Violence in Denver?